tmhglnd/av-toolbox/README.md

 - **av.testpattern** - Display a testpattern image on a layer.
 Useful during mapping of a projector.

-- **av.paramgenerator** - Generate flonum boxes combined with a pak object to control parameters in `jit.gl.slab` objects on shift+option+click
+- **av.paramgenerator** - Generate flonum boxes combined with a pak object to control parameters in `jit.gl.slab` objects on shift+option+click.

 ## Install